Song requests, music through your Twitch chat bot

 Blacklisting certain songs

-Just follow these steps to blacklist certain songs:
+Follow these steps to blacklist certain songs:

 «Features»

-menu from the main menu, then open the«Special features»
+menu from the main menu, then open the«Special Features»

 menu from there. - While in the

-«Special features»
+«Special Features»

-menu, find the«Song requests»
+menu, find the«Song Requests»

 feature and use the«Settings»